-Usually, when the long squat session is over those guys move to the bench press.
-During all sets their hairy ”manly” permabulking based bellies are sticking out.
+After the long squat session, they move to the bench press.
+During all sets, their hairy, ”manly”, permabulking bellies are sticking out.

-After the whole workout is complete and all sets are recorded into the log or special app, the strength masters go for a ”real man” lunch – five McDonald’s XXL burgers.
+After the workout, the strength masters go for a ”real man’s” lunch – five XXL burgers.

-Note: They throw the buns away because carbs make you fat, and they want to ”recomp” (burn fat while building muscle mass).
+Note: They throw the buns away because “carbs make you fat”.
+Those guys want to ”recomp” (burn fat while building muscle mass).